sunfounder/piarm/docs/source/remote_control_ez.rst

 **Step 3**

-Create a function called [arm control] to set the rotation effect of PiArm based on the D-pad and button values.
+Create a function named [arm control] to set the rotation effect of PiArm based on the D-pad and button values.

-* If the UP button (▲) of D-pad is pressed, let PiArm extend.
+* If the UP button (▲) of D-pad is pressed, the Arm will extend forward.
-* If the Down button (▼) of D-pad is pressed, let PiArm retract.
+* If the Down button (▼) of D-pad is pressed, the Arm will retract backward.
-* If the LEFT button (◀) of D-pad is pressed, let PiArm turn to left.
+* If the LEFT button (◀) of D-pad is pressed, the Arm will turn left.
-* If the RIGHT button (▶) of D-pad is pressed, let PiArm turn to right.
+* If the RIGHT button (▶) of D-pad is pressed, the Arm will turn right.
-* If Button A is pressed, let PiArm go down.
+* If Button A is pressed, the Arm will lower down.
-* If Button B is pressed, let PiArm go up.
+* If Button B is pressed, the Arm will raise up.

 .. note::